 Ten awards were brought back to Foley this year.
 Including:

-A special congratulation to Teri Parker for 1st place and overall winner of the three categories in the Innovative Beef Contest for her Pub Cheese & Pretzel Meatballs.
-Also to James Evans who took 2nd place in the Innovative Pork Contest for his Pork Condon Bleu Roll and to Lori Julson who took 3rd place in the Innovative Pork Contest for her Creamy Sausage Dip Pork Roll.
+A special congratulation to Teri Parker for First Place and overall winner of the three categories in the Innovative Beef Contest for her Pub Cheese & Pretzel Meatballs.
+Also to James Evans who took Second Place in the Innovative Pork Contest for his Pork Cordon Bleu Roll, and Lori Julson who took Third Place in the Innovative Pork Contest for her Creamy Sausage Dip Pork Roll.

 Kelly & Jerry would like to thank all of the employees at Grand Champion Meats for their part in making 2019 such a huge success.